 Windows Hello

-Windows Hello multi-camera support is added, allowing users to choose an external camera priority when both external and internal Windows Hello-capable cameras are present.
+Windows Hello multi-camera support has been added.
+Users can now choose an external camera priority when both external and internal Windows Hello-capable cameras are present.

 Microsoft Edge